bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 The conjunction map reveals that a common cortical processing stream including non-motor support regions present sequential information from visually presented instruction to motor sequence production.
 Herein, occipital cortex, as well as ventro-temporal regions are found to discriminate the sequences [@fig:new_cons_conj_crossnobis_tfce_map], but likely reflect the processing of the visual stimuli respectively as low-level visual mapping [@pilgramm_motor_2016] and higher level Arabic number representation [@shum_brain_2013;@peters_neural_2015], and thus do not differ between the stages of learning studied here [@fig:contrast_cons-new_crossnobis_tfce_map].
-The dorsolateral prefrontal cortex (DLPFC) also exhibit pattern specificity, which may be explained by the MVPA task design that required higher cognitive processing, notably implying the switch between sequences and the inhibition of interfering ones.
+The dorsolateral prefrontal cortex (DLPFC) also exhibit pattern specificity, and was previously reported to be reflect increased attentional demand during slow learning phase [].
+In fact, the cognitive processing required by the MVPA task, implying notably to switch between sequences and to inhibit interfering ones, could magnify this frontal associative representation.

+### Representational changes underlying memory consolidation

 We then investigated how representations are restructured after early consolidation of MSL by contrasting maps of multivariate distance for consolidated and newly acquired sequences.
 At the cortical level, we found that contralateral premotor and bilateral parietal regions acquire a stronger representation during consolidation, that likely reflects that the tuning of these neural populations to coordinated movements are consolidated early after learning [@makino_transformation_2017;@yokoi_does_2017;@pilgramm_motor_2016].